validatedpatterns/rag-llm-gitops/README.md

 ### Deploy application

-***Note:**: This pattern supports three types of vector databases, EDB Postgres for Kubernetes, Elasticsearch and Redis.
+***Note:**: This pattern supports four types of vector databases: EDB Postgres for Kubernetes, PGVector (local chart), Elasticsearch, and Redis.
 By default the pattern will deploy EDB Postgres for Kubernetes as a vector DB.
-To deploy Redis, change the global.db.type to REDIS in [values-global.yaml](./values-global.yaml).
+To deploy PGVector locally, set `global.db.type` to `pgvector` in [values-global.yaml](./values-global.yaml).

 ```yaml
 ---